 The internet is full of crazy real estate lawsuits, and a number of them center on real estate disclosure laws.
 One of the most famous examples occurred in the state of New York, where a seller failed to disclose her home’s reputation as a “haunted” house.
-It resulted in a lengthy legal battle that ultimately left both parties unsatisfied.
+It resulted in a long legal battle that ultimately left both parties unsatisfied.

 Most disclosure lawsuits involve far more obvious omissions, like failure to disclose a plumbing problem or a termite infestation.
-However, this spooky story underscores the vital importance of disclosure.
-Use the following talking points to help your clients understand what’s at stake and show them how they can reduce their risk of a lawsuit.
+However, this spooky story underscores the vital importance of disclosure in real estate transactions.

-Explain the Risk – Make sure your clients understand the legal risks they face if they fail to disclose.
+Make sure your clients understand the legal risks they face if they fail to disclose.
 Even if a lawsuit is ridiculous and your clients are poised to win, hearings and depositions can take an emotional and financial toll.